⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 For those who want to drive the Road to Hana and/or get off the beaten path, Hana is a lovely town on the rainy side of Maui that most visitors will only ever see as a stopover town.

-🌴 Step 5: Plan your Maui Itinerary
+π΄ Step 5: Plan your Maui Itinerary

 The most important thing you can do to ensure an amazing vacation in Maui is to spend a little time creating your ideal itinerary.

-⛵️ Step 6: Arrange Tours & Activities
+β΅οΈ Step 6: Arrange Tours & Activities

-Be forewarned that the most popular activities tend to sell out weeks or even months in advance!
-This means that if there are certain tours or activities you are intent on including, such as Maui’s best luau or a Molokini Crater snorkel adventure, you will want to book it immediately.
+If there are certain tours or activities you are intent on including, such as the Molokini Crater snorkel adventure, you will want to book it as soon as you can.

 - Molokini Crater Snorkel Tour